 Talking about the skills, forget about tools and fire, you have to first learn how to use both of your arms for separate things.
 Then once you can actually hold more than one item, you can start experimenting with different combinations, a good one is a stick and a rock.
 You’ll also notice a prompt to stand up when you’re using your intelligence, click it often.

 Ancestors: The Humankind Odyssey is built around our nature to explore and discover.
-Since you don’t have clearly defined objectives, you will do something seemingly basic, but it will still feel a sense of accomplishment for doing it.
+Since you don’t have clearly defined objectives, you will do something seemingly basic, but it will still feel like an achievement when you do it.

 As time passes and new generations come, you will have to explore further and further from the safety of your small oasis.
 You’ll go deeper into the jungle and even venture into different biomes, alone or in a group.